moka-rs/moka/README.md

 ## Example: Synchronous Cache

-The thread-safe, blocking caches are defined in the `sync` module.
+The thread-safe, synchronous caches are defined in the `sync` module.

 Cache entries are manually added using `insert` method, and are stored in the cache until either evicted or manually invalidated.